hoanphungt/video-display-app-modern-react/README.md

 ## Description

 This is a simple React app following the Modern-React-With-Redux course by Stephen Grider.

+User can use this app to search for youtube videos and then play these videos.

+### How it works

 This app allows user to make a simple API request to https://console.developers.google.com/ to get access to Youtube Data API and to load Youtube videos of the search keywords.
 Finally, it will render a list of found videos on the right side of the screen using a CSS grid layout and the video will be played on the left side.

 ### How to run the project